ragnardgreat/scl-app/README.md

 This is my social media application.
 -
+# How it´s made?
-Frontend is built on JavaScript, React, Html and CSS.
+##Frontend: JavaScript, React, Html and CSS.
-Backend is built on Node.js, Express, MySQL and react-router -
+##Backend: Node.js, Express, MySQL and react-router
+-
 (Server on the current build uses localhost, but in theory should function just fine on an external server) -